invpe/GridShell/README.md

 </p>

 # :boom: Message from the author

-I am excited to work on this project and have you visiting and joining the GridShell.
-As we stride forward in reshaping the landscape of ultra low power distributed computing, I want to acknowledge that this project is still in its development phase.
-While we continue to innovate and refine our systems, it's only natural that you might encounter occasional hiccups or challenges along the way and i recognize that unforeseen issues might arise as we work to enhance the platform's capabilities.

-During this development phase, all feedback is invaluable to me.
+I'm thrilled to have you as part of the GridShell community.
+While we're actively shaping the world of ultra-low-power distributed computing, it's important to note that GridShell is in a developmental phase.
+During this journey, occasional challenges may arise, and your feedback is invaluable.

-If you encounter any issues, have suggestions, or experience any uncertainties feel free to reach out to me - because, as the old adage goes, there's nothing quite like the synergy that arises when two minds come together to innovate and solve challenges.
+If you encounter any issues, have suggestions, or simply want to share your thoughts, don't hesitate to reach out.
+Collaboration and innovation thrive when we work together.

-GridShell is being developed ~~few months~~ a year now by single me, ironing out issues, optimizing the platform, creating a seamless experience, building the logic behind.
-With your support and understanding, I am confident that this hobby project will continue to evolve into something much bigger than i initially thought.
+GridShell, developed over the past year, is a labor of love.
+With your support, this project will continue to grow beyond my initial vision.
+Welcome to the exciting journey ahead!

+2022-2023